Contents - Index

 Create LaTeX/PDF Report

-The purpose of this command is to generate a report including the Diagram, equations, solution, tables, and plots.
+The purpose of this command is to generate a report including the diagram, equations, solutions, tables and plots.
 In this respect, this command is similar to the Print command.
 However, the Create LaTeX/PDF Report command does not directly print but instead creates a TeX document in LaTeX2e.
 The TeX document is an ASCII file with a .tex filename extension that must be processed by a LaTeX2e compiler.
 LaTeX2e produces a .dvi (device independent) output file that can be viewed and printed by various utilities.
 However, the PDFLaTeX accessory that is included with the TeX compiler can also produce a .pdf (portable document interface) file that can be viewed and printed with Adobe Acrobat Reader.
-To make use of the output generated by this command you will need to install the LaTeX2e compiler and Adobe Acrobat Reader, if they are not already installed on your computer.
-Both of these programs are available at no cost.
+To make use of the output generated by this command, you will need to install the LaTeX2e compiler and Adobe Acrobat Reader (or equivalent), if they are not already installed on your computer.
+Both of these programs are available at no cost and easy to install.

 The recommended installation of Latex2E is MiKTeX.
-EES has been tested with both MiKTeX versions up to 2.9.
-Download the distribution file from https://miktex.org/download.
+Download the distribution file from MiKTeX website..
 Instructions for installing the MikTeX files are provided on this webpage.
 EES must know the directory path of the PDFLaTeX.exe program that is provided with MiKTeX so make a note of the directory that you are installing the MiKTex package into.
-The default directory path for 64-bit version 2.9 is C:\Program Files (x86) \MiKTeX 2.9\miktex\bin\x64.
+The default directory path for 64-bit version C:\Program Files\MiKTeX\miktex\bin\x64.
 To configure EES to work with the MikTeX package, start EES and select the Create LaTeX/PDF Report command from the File menu.
-Click the Setup button in the PDF LaTeX box and enter the directory information for the PDFLaTeX.exe program.
+Click the Setup button and enter the directory information for the PDFLaTeX.exe program.

 A dialog will appear after selecting the Create LaTeX/PDF Report command that provides a number of options to control the content and formatting of the report.
 At the top of the dialog is an edit field for a filename.
 By default, this filename is set to the name of the EES file but with a .tex filename extension.
 The filename can be changed, but is should have a .tex filename extension if it is to be recognized by the pdflatex application.
 The Browse button to the right of the filename should make it easy to select an alternative location for the file.